 · Minimum education level is an MS in a relevant field.

-· Background in the field of physics, nuclear physics, or an engineering field and minimum experience of one year working with particle accelerators and ion sources
+· Background in the field of physics, nuclear physics, or an engineering field and minimum experience of one year working with particle accelerators and ion sources (graduate school experience OK).

 · Practical knowledge and experience in accelerator physics in general and in ion irradiation experiments in particular preferred